भारत में प्याज फसल की गुणवत्ता युक्त बीज उत्पादन तकनीक

 The methods of irrigation also greatly influence the seed yield and seed quality of onion.
 Tomar et al. (2004) observed that drip method of irrigation gave higher seed yield (894.94 q/ha) than the surface irrigation (648.94 q/ha) in onion cv.
 Pusa Madhvi.
 The seed vigour index is also higher in drip (876.49) than surface (663.71) irrigation in onion cv.
 Pusa Madhvi

-Floral biology and pollination:
+Floral biology and pollination in Onion:

 Anthesis occurs in early morning (6-7 hrs).
 Anther dehiscence is between 7.00 and 17.00 hr and on next day also with peak between 9.30 and 17.00 hr.
 Pollen fertility is highest on the days of anthesis.
 Stigma receptivity is also high on the day of anthesis (Jones, 1933).
 The duration of anthesis is approximately 4 weeks on individual umbel.
 The anthesis begins from outer flowers and goes centerally in succession.
 The flower is protandrous in nature and stigma becomes receptive when shedding of pollen is over.
 Onion is cross- pollinated in nature and bees, flies and other insects do pollination.
 It is essential to ensure that there is sufficient population of pollinating insects to achieve the full potential of onion seed.
 It is also possible in some situation to encourage the development of increased blowfly population by distributing suitable carrier or dried fish among the flowering crop (Currah and Proctor, 1990).

-Method of seed production :
+Method of seed production in Onion crop :

-a) Bulb to seed method:
+a) Bulb to seed method of onion seed production:

 In this method, the seed is sown in raised bed at 4-5 cm spacing for raising the seedling.
 The seedlings of 12-15 cm length are transplanted and this height attained 7-8 weeks after the seed sowing.
 Thus, 6-8 kg seed ha-1 is sown.
 The seedlings are transplanted in previously developed beds in 15x10 cm spacing.
 The weedicides (Stomp) is sprayed after the transplanting and followed by irrigation to check the growth of the weeds in early crop growth stage.
 The recommended cultural practices followed to raise healthy bulb crop.